Main

 Environmental Management System

-We set environmental targets under our Environmental Policy and conduct periodic reviews of the progress and processes.
-In conducting these reviews, we have introduced an Environmental Management System (EMS) based on ISO14001, and are striving for continual improvement.
-Through this system, we aim to comply with environmental laws and regulations, prevent environmental risks including those related to climate change, and promote environmental conservation-oriented business.
-Specifically, in order to recognize the impact that our business activities may have on the global environment and to prevent environmental risks, we have established a system to assess the impact of both existing businesses and new business investments, and consider countermeasures.
-In addition, the system is operated and managed by implementing the PDCA cycle, which involves evaluating and analyzing the progress toward the set goals and reviewing the plan.
+In order for the Global Group to proactively tackle environmental and social issues through its business activities, we operate an environmental management system based on ISO14001 and various international guidelines.
+This system provides the framework for complying with environmental laws and regulations, preventing environmental risks, including those related to climate change, and promoting business oriented toward environmental conservation.
+Specifically, we have established a system to assess the impact that our business activities may have on the global environment and consider suitable countermeasures.
+In addition, the system is operated and managed by implementing the PDCA cycle, which involves evaluating and analyzing progress toward the set goals and periodically reviewing the plan.

 External Audit

-Every year, ISO14001 certification audit is carried out by Japan Quality Assurance Organization (JQA).
-Since acquiring certification, we have undertaken annual audit in a three-year cycle: Maintenance audits in the first and second years, and a renewal audit in the third year.
-We undertook a renewal audit in the fiscal year ended March 2023, for which we successfully renewed certification.
+Each year, the Japan Quality Assurance Organization (JQA) carries out an ISO 14001 certification audit.
+Since acquiring certification, we have undergone annual audits in a three-year cycle: maintenance audits in the first and second years, and a renewal audit in the third year.
+We underwent a maintenance audit in the fiscal year ended March 2024, for which we successfully renewed the certification.
+In the fiscal year ended March 31, 2025, we were subject to a maintenance audit, and maintained our certification.

 Internal Environmental Audit

-Every year, we hold an internal environmental audit based on ISO14001.
-As part of this audit, we have designated 19 departments as high priority and 10 departments for low priority.
-The designations were decided based on the prioritized management criteria in consideration of environment-related laws and regulations and in accordance with the amount of environmental/social risk and the business content.
-In the fiscal year ended March 2023, we carried out internal environmental audits at 21 departments - all 19 high priority departments and 2 departments selected from the low priority departments.
-No non-conforming matters or matters requiring improvement were identified, and we confirmed that the environmental management system is being properly operated.
-As part of internal environmental audits, the Corporate Sustainability Division works alongside the Sustainability Promotion Officers at each department to verify and appraise each department's legal compliance, progress with targets, level of contribution, and processes, and to link this to ongoing improvements and further improvements to the environmental management system.
+Every year, we hold an internal environmental audit based on ISO 14001.
+As part of this audit, we have designated some departments as high priority and others as low priority.
+The designations were decided based on the prioritized management criteria in consideration of environment-related laws and regulations, and in accordance with the amount of environmental/social risk and the business content.
+In the fiscal year ended March 2025, we carried out internal environmental audits on 20 departments - all 18 high-priority departments and 2 departments selected from the low-priority group.
+No non-conforming matters or matters requiring improvement were identified, and we confirmed that the environmental management system is operating properly.
+Part of the internal environmental audits involves the Corporate Sustainability Division working alongside the Sustainability Promotion Officers in each department to verify and appraise each department's legal compliance, progress with targets, level of contribution, and processes, and to link this to ongoing and further improvements to the environmental management system.

 Management of Global Group Subsidiaries

-Based on comprehensive assessments that take into account such factors as the type of industry and impacts on the environment and ecosystem, we have selected 20 key subsidiaries from among our consolidated subsidiaries that need environmental priority management, from a total of 297 consolidated subsidiaries.
-We encourage these companies to acquire international standard ISO 14001 or introduce environmental management systems in accordance with international guidelines, and promote the establishment of reliable management systems.
-As of the end of March 2023, out of the 20 priority subsidiaries, 7 have acquired ISO14001 certification.
+In our Group, consolidated subsidiaries are designated as Environmental Priority Management Subsidiaries based on comprehensive selection criteria that take into account such factors as the type of industry and impacts on the environment and ecosystem.
+We regularly review our Environmental Priority Management Subsidiaries, and as of March 31, 2025, we have selected 18 key subsidiaries from among our 294 consolidated subsidiaries, that need environmental priority management.
+We require that these companies attain international standard ISO 14001 or introduce and operate environmental management systems of an equivalent standard in accordance with international guidelines, and promote the establishment of reliable management systems.
+In addition, we require our ordinary management subsidiaries that are not Priority Environmental Management Subsidiaries to establish and maintain a system that ensures they identify and evaluate compliance with environmental laws and regulations that apply to them.

 Response to Environmental Accidents